PowerDNS/pdns/docs/markdown/authoritative/dnsupdate.md

 1. The DNS update message is received.
 If it is TSIG signed, the TSIG is validated against the tsigkeys table.
 If it is not valid, Refused is returned to the requestor.
 2. A check is performed on the zone to see if it is a valid zone.
 ServFail is returned when not valid.
-3. The **experimental-dnsupdate** setting is checked.
+3. The **dnsupdate** setting is checked.
 Refused is returned when the setting is 'no'.
 4. If the **ALLOW-DNSUPDATE-FROM** has a value (from both domainmetadata and the configuration file), a check on the value is performed.
 If the requestor (sender of the update message) does not match the values in **ALLOW-DNSUPDATE-FROM**, Refused is returned.
 5. If the message is TSIG signed, the TSIG keyname is compared with the TSIG keyname in domainmetadata.
 If they do not match, a Refused is send.
 The TSIG-ALLOW-DNSUPDATE domainmetadata setting is used to find which key belongs to the domain.
 6. The backends are queried to find the backend for the given domain.